-The purpose of the display is to tell an educational story to those that view the display.
+• The purpose of the display is to tell an educational story to those that view the display.
 The display is a visual representation (pictures, charts, graphs) no larger than 28" by 28" on plywood or poster board.
 The display should be neatly titled.
 Make sure to label display with exhibitor's name, address, and county on back side.

-7. PARTS OF A RANGE PLANT POSTER - Mount a range plant on a poster board.
+PARTS OF A RANGE PLANT POSTER - Mount a range plant on a poster board.
 Label all the plant parts.
-Include the plant label in the lower right corner, including the scientific and common name of the plant.
+Include the plant label in the lower right corner.
 Put your name and 4-H county on the back of the poster.
+(SF259)